bloxstreet/support/docs/hr-information/shifts-and-trainings.md

 During a shift, the host is permitted to promote Department Supervisors, Department Managers, and Assistant Store Managers.
 Store Managers, however, are ineligible for a promotion during shifts, although their contributions during shifts are still appreciated.

 __During the shift at the store, the host should consider the following before promoting individuals:__
-- Staff members who have recently viewed or followed the shift host or hinted recently should be excluded from promotion consideration.
+- Staff members who have recently viewed or followed the shift host or complained recently should be excluded from promotion consideration.
 - Professionalism, politeness, respect, hard work, excellent grammar, and unique greetings are required for MRs seeking a promotion.
 - The host should attempt to check all store departments.
 - The host has the option to approach players and engage with them by checking out or ordering an item.